1700 Bassett Street, #1018, Denver, CO 80202 Denver is a great city, full of fun things to do and...

 Some first-time buyers get so wrapped up in the "thrill of the hunt" that they fail to realize when they've found a winner.
 Even when they find a great house, they can't pull the trigger because "there might be something better out there."

 Don't get bogged down with indecisiveness.
+In this fast-paced market, you need to be prepared to write an offer quickly.
 If you find a house that meets your criteria and budget, go for it!
 Don't let go of a practically perfect house (especially in a hot market like Denver) in the pursuit of one that may not even exist.

 Shopping for a home requires a lot of focus and attention.
 You don't want to get under contract on a home and realize too late that you overlooked something important.